The Nickel Boys: Soon to be a major motion picture

 About this audiobook

-'RaMell Ross's transcendentally moving and frightening film' (Guardian, New York Film Festival) on UK cinema release 8th November 2025
+'RaMell Ross's transcendentally moving and frightening film' (Guardian, New York Film Festival) now a major motion picture and shortlisted for a Golden Globe.

 WINNER OF THE PULITZER PRIZE FOR FICTION 2020